-- Construction activities including site preparation, piling work, access road widening, construction of ancillary facilities; - Transportation of construction materials, machinery and personnel; - Operation of DG sets; and - Demolition activities during demobilisation phase.
+- Construction activities including site preparation, piling work, access road widening, construction of ancillary facilities. - Transportation of construction materials, machinery and personnel; - Operation of DG sets; and - Demolition activities during demobilisation phase.

-The methodology of this assessment is based on the collection of a wide range of data and information from surveys and published material.
 It is generally accepted that predicted noise levels from the development need to be compared with existing background levels at particularly sensitive residential locations close to the site.
 A preliminary noise survey has been undertaken to identify impacts of noise from the proposed project.
 Recorded noise levels during the survey are shown in Table 4-6.
 Noise levels were all largely within the permissible EPA values.
 The noise levels were influenced largely by moving vehicles in the project area.
 Neighbouring infrastructure within the project sites at Kaleo and Lawra that can be affected with noise and vibrational effects are shown in Table 4-1 and Table 4-2 respectively.

 The potential for noise disturbance is normally greatest during the construction phase of a project.
 During construction, activities such as the use of equipment, the preparation of the site and traffic movements have the potential to generate noise impacts.
 Heavy duty machinery and vehicular movement, friction between vehicles and the road surface, driver behaviour, vehicles' horns, resonance of traffic and piling increase ambient noise levels and vibration shall occur far beyond the immediate project corridor.

-Table 6-5 outlines the possible diesel mobile equipment that might be used in the construction of roads, platforms and erection of solar panels, and typical sound power levels (LWA's) for such equipment.
+Table 6-3 outlines the possible diesel mobile equipment that might be used in the construction of roads, platforms and erection of solar panels, and typical sound power levels (LWA's) for such equipment.
 LWA's were sourced from the British Standard BS 5228-1:2009 code of practice for noise and vibration on construction and open sites (BSI, 2008).

 Activity Equipment LWA (dBA) LAeq (dBA) at distance "d"

 10 m 100 m 500 m

 Sound level data on site preparation

-Clearing site Dozer (142 kW) 103 75 (a) 55 41
+Clearing site Dozer (142 kW) 103 75 ^(a) 55 41

 Tracked excavator (102 kW) 106 78 58 44

 Wheeled backhoe loader (62 kW) 96 68 48 34

 Distributing of material Articulated dump truck (tipping fill) (187 kW) 102 74 54 40

 Articulated dump truck (187 kW) 109 81 61 47

 Earthworks Dozer (142 kW) 109 81 61 47

 Tracked excavator (226 kW) 107 79 59 45

 Loading lorries Tracked excavator (75 kW) 107 79 59 45

-0 Wheeled loader (193 kW) 108 80 60 46
+Wheeled loader (193 kW) 108 80 60 46

 Rolling and Dozer (towing roller) (142 kW) 109 81 61 47

 compacting Hydraulic vibratory compactor (tracked excavator) 106 78 58 44

 Vibratory roller (29 kW) 102 74 54 40

 Sound level data on pili ng and ancillary operations

 Rotary bored piling - Compressor for mini piling (45 kW) 103 75 55 41

 cast in situ Large rotary bored piling rig 111 83 63 49

 Mini piling rig (29 kW) 104 76 56 42

 Mini tracked excavator (17 kW) 96 68 48 34

 Tracked drilling rig (104 kW) 110 82 62 48

-Welding / cutting steel piles Gas cutter (cutting top of pile) 96 68 48 34
+Welding / cutting steel Gas cutter (cutting top of pile) 96 68 48 34

 Generator for welding 101 73 53 39

-Hand-held gas cutter 93 65 45 31

-Hand-held welder (welding piles) 101 73 53 39

-a b b b b

-Sound level data on gen 100 1

-Distribution of Articulated dump truck (194 kW) 109 81 61 47

-materials Fuel tanker lorry 104 76 56 42

-Fuel tanker pumping 100 72 52 38

-Tracked excavator (41 kW) 99 71 51 37

-Wheeled backhoe loader (62 kW) 95 67 47 33

-Wheeled excavator (90 kW) 94 66 46 32

-Lifting Caged material hoist (electric) 96 68 48 34

-Lifting platform (35 kW) 95 67 47 33

-Mobile telescopic crane (260 kW) 110 82 62 48

-Tower crane (51 kW) 105 77 57 43

-Tracked mobile crane (240 kW) 103 75 55 41

-Wheeled mobile crane (275 kW) 98 70 50 36

-Miscellaneous Angle grinder (grinding steel) (2.3 kW) 108 80 60 46

-Mixing concrete Cement mixer truck (discharging) 103 75 55 41

-Concrete mixer truck (216 kW) 108 80 60 46

-Power for lighting Diesel generator (15 kW) 93 65 45 31

-Pumping water (7.5 kW) 93 65 45 31

-Power for site cabins Diesel generator 94 66 46 32

-Pumping concrete Concrete mixer truck (discharging) & concrete pump (pumping) 103 75 55 41

-Pumping water Water pump (diesel) (10 kW) 96 68 48 34

-Table 6-5: Noise data for construction and demolition equipment
+Table 6-3: Noise data for construction and demolition equipment